UniversalAptronym/Locus-Server/Instructions/Cloudflare_(Web_URL).md

 ## __Setting up Cloudflare Tunnels__

 Next, you will set up a "tunnel".
 This ensures that encrypted information always goes through Cloudflare, where it is properly encrypted and protected from eavesdroppers.
-[Detailed explanation, if you are interested.](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/)
+[An explanation, if you are curious.](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/)

 10. Return to Cloudflare's `Account Home`.
 On the left-hand side of your screen, click `Zero Trust`.
 This will take you to a screen where you enter a team name.
 Enter whatever you want, you don't have to record this.